Laser-induced alignment of nanoparticles and macromolecules for single-particle-imaging applications: Introduction

-In this work, we predicted and analyzed the laser-induced alignment of (bio-)nanoparticles.
-Nanoparticles and proteins were treated as rigid bodies, supported by previous molecular-dynamics simulations of structural changes in strong electric fields~\cite{Marklund:JPCL8:4540}.
-The key parameters for such simulations are the overall polarizability, shape and their anisotropy, the temperature of the macromolecules, and the alignment laser field.
-We disentangled how these parameters can be tuned for maximum alignment of gold-nanorod model systems and how this can be exploited for the strong laser alignment of biological macromolecules, \eg, proteins.
+Here, we predicted and analyzed the laser-induced alignment of nanoparticles and biomolecules.
+These were treated as rigid bodies, supported by previous molecular-dynamics simulations of structural changes in strong electric fields~\cite{Marklund:JPCL8:4540, Brodmerkel:ProteinJ42:205}.
+The key parameters are the overall polarizability, shape, and their anisotropies, the temperature, and the alignment-laser field.
+We disentangled how these parameters can be tuned for maximum alignment of metal-nanorods and how this can be exploited for the strong alignment of biological macromolecules, \eg, proteins.
+Overall, our computations demonstrate that most proteins can be strongly laser aligned.